payu-intrepos/payu-core-networking/README.md

 # payu-core-networking
-Core Networking library for Socket and Async requests
+Core Networking library for Socket and Async requests (version 1.0)